seanmerron/Retirement-Roadmap/README.md

 -  Check to see if you or past family have any unclaimed property at https://www.unclaimed.org/
 -  Register for https://topclassactions.com/ to keep an eye out for settlements you may be entitled to.
 -  I've started a YouTube playlist for short frugal tips [here](https://www.youtube.com/playlist?list=PLYjVznSoJw5Xw5jqcXoSi9d_bJVPMufMd)
+-  Consider making gifts or giving the gift of an experience that has real meaning vs. traditional expensive retail gifts that don't bring much joy.

 Pay With CASH
 -  Don't get sucked into rewards cards that can get you 3% or less cash back or equivalent (restricted) flight miles (I've done the math).
 Using cash can save you ~15% per month because of the psychological effects of handing someone your cash.
-I didn't believe it at first either but it’s true just try it.
+I didn't believe it at first either but its true just try it.
   -  But Sean, I pay off my credit card bill every month and get back money!
 Yeah I get this and it’s hard to convince people otherwise but most utilities and mortgages won’t let you use a credit card anyways so your other expenses are what’s on the credit card and if scrutinized enough shouldn’t be getting you much cash back anyways.
 Don’t ever use cash back as the reason to buy something.
 - You don't see the random tip line on a receipt when you pay with cash.
 - It's a truly gratifying sense of pride not having any credit cards.
 Just knowing the balance of your checking account without having to wait for credit to process is awesome.
 Use your debit card for automatic payments, they have theft protection also.